All Pinnacle offices will be closed this Friday, July 4, in observance of Independence Day. See all federal bank holidays at PNFP.com/Holidays.

 Pinnacle relies on the following channels to communicate with our clients:

-That’s why Pinnacle will never contact you and ask you to provide sensitive information about yourself or your account.
+However, Pinnacle will never contact you outside our offices and ask you to provide sensitive information about yourself or your account.

 Quick Links